lorin/booknotes/Complexity-and-Postmodernism.md

 1. The criteria for narrative knowledge are flexible and are dynamically defined by the society in which the narrative functions.
 2. No specific linguistic form is privileged in these narratives.
 3. In the 'transmission' of these narratives, sender, receive and the subjects discussed  are all considered in a way that strengthens the social bond.
 4. Narratives have a strengate temporal nature.
 Their function is not primarily to *remember* the past, but to re-eanct past events as present events.
-THe meaning of the narrative lies not in the fact that is is supported by some important piece of history, but in the metre and rhythm of its present telling.
+The meaning of the narrative lies not in the fact that is is supported by some important piece of history, but in the metre and rhythm of its present telling.
 5. No special procedure is necessary to 'authorise' the narrative process.
 The narrator is not isolated, but performs the function of integrator, and all those who participate can find themselves in any of the available roles (narrator, narratee, hero, etc.)

 These two forms of knowledge - scientific and narrative, have been kept apart so long that they have become uncommensurable.